iibrahim70/hungry-mexicano-client/README.md

 - **Fun Feature**: Enjoy a delightful surprise on our blog page by generating and downloading a PDF containing intriguing information.

-## Folder Structure

-Our codebase adheres to a clean and organized folder structure, promoting code readability and maintainability.
-Components are intuitively organized with meaningful names, and comments are strategically placed to enhance comprehension.

 ## Technologies Used

 - React.js